Speech Therapy For Stuttering

 A stutter disorder can be frustrating, but there is hope.

-Here at District Speech, we provide speech therapy treatments for stutter reduction.
+Here at District Speech, we provide speech and language therapy for stutter reduction.
 Whether you’re concerned about your child’s stutter, or you’ve lived with one for many years, we can help.

 Read on to find out more about this condition, what causes it, and how District Speech can help you get relief.